WeiXunElements/things-responsive-iframe/README.md

 			},

 			/**
-			 * Application 선택이 변경된 경우
+			 * When Application selection is changed
 			 *
 			 * @param {Object} resource
 			 */